technofocus-pte/knwmgmtprv/Lab Guides/Lab 1 - Installing and setting up Answers in Viva Engage for the users/Lab 1 - Installing and setting up Answers in Viva Engage for the users.md

-# Lab 2 – Install and set up Answers in Viva Engage for the users
+# Lab 1 – Install and setting up Answers in Viva Engage for the users

 ### Exercise 1 – Pinning Viva Engage to Users' Teams Interface